 I had known death before, of course.
 Everything I ate, everything I wore, every house I lived in, had once lived.
 Each died for my benefit, sometimes by my own hand.
 From a young age I had hunted tarantulas, pressed them down with sticks and roasted them over a fire until their cooking legs screamed.
 I had walked with my mother to uproot tubers from their soils.
 I lived because I killed, or because others killed for me.
 I knew that we, like everything alive, surrounded ourselves with the dead, filled our bellies with the dead, and walked on the decomposed dead with every step we took.
 But none of that had shaken the certainty of what death meant.

 The elders had told me this: all life danced in a circle.
 Our souls returned to the air from whence we’d breathed them in.
-Our bodies returned to the web beneath and turned into plants that fed animals that fed our descendants, our bones returned to the web beneath once more.
+Our bodies returned to the web beneath and turned into plants that fed animals that fed our descendants.
 But did we remember?
 I didn’t remember living as soil.
 Wherever my mother had gone, whether she knew and perceived things in the living world, she could no longer talk to me about it.